 Ever hear of the phrase "a Jack of all trades, but master of none"?
 We can't all be good at everything yet businesses often put their hands into too many pots which dilute their capabilities and expertise.

-Clearly the set up to this question leads respondents to answer to a stronger rating.
-(Just writing question that makes me feel like I should wash my hands).
+Clearly, the setup to this question leads respondents to answer to a stronger rating.